AnuragRSimha/Opulence/README.md

 ### The Idea
 1. There would be devices mounted onto the tables in a restaurant with Opulence installed.
 The customers can directly take to placing an order with that device.
+2. In the kitchen, there would be another device to display the captured details from the customer's end.
-2. After placing the order, the table number, name, and the selected dishes/drinks would be sent to the kitchen where everything is prepared.
+3. After placing the order, the table number, name, and the selected dishes/drinks would be sent to the kitchen where everything is prepared.

 Although there are similar inventions in the market today, Opulence provides a secure communication between devices within restaurant premises, and keeps all data secure.